- Last Updated Date:

 General safety information

 Power cuts occur frequently throughout Albania, in remote areas as well as in main cities.
 For your safety, always carry a flashlight while walking on the streets.
-You should make arrangements for your well-being during outages and verify the schedule of power cuts with local authorities.
+Make arrangements for your well-being during outages and verify the schedule of power cuts with local authorities.

 Tourist facilities are not well developed, and many goods and services are not available.

 It is the sole prerogative of each country or region to determine who is allowed to enter.
 Canadian consular officials cannot intervene on your behalf if you do not meet entry requirements.
 The following information on entry and exit requirements has been obtained from the Albanian authorities.
 However, these requirements are subject to change at any time.
-It is your responsibility to check with the Albanian Embassy or one of its consulates for up-to-date information.
+It is your responsibility to check with the Embassy of the Republic of Albania or one of its consulates for up-to-date information.

 Official (special and diplomatic) passport holders must consult the Official Travel page, as they may be subject to different entry requirements.